 Below is our video of our dog Billy’s first time in a pet basket on a bike.
 We got him an Axiom Premium dog bike basket, which doubles as a pet carrier.
 It still makes me chuckle every time I watch it.
 He’s not the bravest dog on earth – but then, he only weighed about three pounds when this video was taken!
 As you can see, we took it very slowly, starting off by gently putting him in the pet bike basket, and then slowly pushing the bike, while talking to him reassuringly.

 At first, Billy was very comfortable in his Axiom Dog Basket.
 I believe this was because he was so little, he felt really safe in the basket.
 You can see that in the photo below, where Billy is snugly down in the bottom of the basket, on his blanket.

-Related: 5 of the Best Dog Bike Baskets
+Related: 7 of the Best Dog Carriers for Bikes

 Make Sure the Pet Bike Basket is the Right Choice for Your Dog

 Unfortunately, as Billy got bigger he seemed to become more fearful about riding in his pet basket.
 Probably because he became tall enough to see over the sides.
 So I sold Billy’s Axiom Dual Function Premium Pet Bike Basket to a woman with a dachshund puppy.
 It was time to get a more suitable pet bike basket for him.